Maria Snyder: Message brands

-Leading a new generation of artists
+Leadership

 Snyder is receiving increasing recognition as "Leading a New Generation of Artists for Peace".
 In 2009 the Fulbright Center featured Snyder's HeartsUnite painting at The Global Symposium of Peaceful Nations in Washington, D.C.
 Her MandalaLoveBubbles triptych artwork is on permanent display at the Medical City Children's Hospital in Dallas, Texas.
-The American Public Health Association (APHA) at the annual conference in Philadelphia, Pennsylvania describes Snyder's art "as an emerging body of work that spans graphic, advertising, and fine arts in techniques and media while discussing the challenges of bringing images and ideas about peace into the modern mainstream after decades of marginalization."
+The American Public Health Association (APHA) at the annual conference in Philadelphia, Pennsylvania, describes Snyder's art "as an emerging body of work that spans graphic, advertising, and fine arts in techniques and media while discussing the challenges of bringing images and ideas about peace into the modern mainstream after decades of marginalization."
 Snyder's 35 ft mural, Wall Of Peace'n Love, was installed in the entranceway to the new Medical City Children's Hospital in Dallas, Texas.
 Maria Snyder was a speaker on her PeaceART at the Newark Peace Education Summit.
 Her discussion Global Call to Action through PeaceART is a project that helps empower children around the world through art and action, utilizing murals, film, and prose.